SeaHOH/ban-peers/README.md

 - If you can not accept read/write the ipfilter.dat file frequently, it can be soft/symbolic link to a RAM disk.
-- I took preventive measures, if you stiil found a normal peer has been banned, please tell us via [issues board](https://github.com/SeaHOH/ban-peers/issues).
+- I took preventive measures, if you stiil found a normal peer has been banned, please tell us via [Issues board](https://github.com/SeaHOH/ban-peers/issues).

 # Special Explanation
 - Report fake progress, most of the results are due to poor connection leads,